Home prices are forever in flux.

-When your property appreciates you have more resources to borrow against, and you'll generate a greater profit when you sell.
+When your home appreciates you have a bigger asset to borrow against, and you'll see a larger profit when you sell.

-There is a variety of reasons why property values in Fort Worth go up and down.
-So, how can you be sure what you're purchasing presently will appreciate over time?
+There are various reasons why property values in Fort Worth go up and down.
+So, how will you be sure what you're investing in today will appreciate over time?

-A lot of people are convinced that the economy is the most influential factor impacting real estate appreciation.
+Many believe that the economy is the most influential factor affecting real estate appreciation.

-Recent sales - Your agent should provide you with facts and figures on the recent real estate sales in the areas that you're asking about.
+Recent sales - Your real estate agent should give you reports on the recent real estate sales in the neighborhoods that you'd like to live in.
 You'll want to know average time on market, selling versus listing price and more.

 The appreciation history - Is the neighborhood believed to be desirable because of its location or affordability?
 Have property prices increased or decreased over the last 5 to 10 years?